EntireTwix/CCash/docs/FAQ.md

 #### A : Toggling off logs will increase performance.
 On some devices multi threading increases performance, on others the overhead isn't worth the benefit.
 If when the frequency of saving arrives its highly likely changes have occurred (say by high activity or low save frequency) then disabling conservative saving will marginally increase performance.

 #### Q : My instance is taking up too much disk spac
 #### A : Use the purge users endpoint to delete old or superfluous accounts, this will reduce disk space.
-If you're feeling advanced, setting logs to 0 then restoring it to whatever it was, will wipe logs.
-Alternatively reducing log size permanently.
-Either of these will reduce disk space.
+If you're feeling advanced setting logs to 0 then restoring it to whatever it was, this will wipe logs.
+Alternatively reducing log size permanently, either of these will reduce disk space.